Svonn/FM-Svonnalytics-Dashboard/README.md

 **25.11.2023**
 * New amazing installer: Run svonnalytics_dashboard.bat from anywhere, and it will make sure to get all the files you need!
 * Added support for HTML files that only include one or a few roles, now dynamically updates the available drop downs
+* Now supports save games with non-revealed attributes.
+It will now user the upper- and lower limits for the calculated score!

 **24.11.2023**
 * Added support for english game localization